25 Aug 2011

 Google Analytics - Measuring Success Using Visitor Loyalty

-Everyone talks about ROI (return on investment) and many businesses use Google Analytics to measure the ROI of their internet marketing endeavours using the number of sales measured against the data they get about user activity before they "add to cart" or similar.
+Everyone talks about ROI (return on investment) and many businesses use Google Analytics to measure the ROI of their internet marketing endeavours using the number of sales measured against the data they get from user activity before they "add to cart" or similar.

 What if you have no e-commerce on your site?
 Maybe you provide a service, provide information, market a cause or a brand and there is no on-line payment transaction to enable this type of analysis.
 What should you be measuring?
 How can you use Google Analytics data to interpret the success of a visit to your website?